Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 <details><summary>Chapter 7 - The Lightning Round</summary>

 Even if it true that the Sleeping Soup makes the boss fight against Dr. Finklestein faster, the Secret Chapter is a huge waste of time for just a tiny time save.
-I don't suggest going for it.
+It is not suggested to go for it.

 Right at the start, go forward a bit and destroy the wooden blockade to your right with the Pumpkin King Costume.
 Destroy the traps to make the next part easier, then go through the electric gates and destroy the debris to make way to the generator.